samsherrawal/adfSynapseHOL/modules/module05.md

 ## :tada: Summary

-This module provided an overview of how to create Apache Apark pool in Azure Synapse Analytics workspace.
+This module provided an overview of how to create Apache Spark pool in Azure Synapse Analytics workspace.
 You also reviewed how to create a notebook and attach it to the Spark pool.

 [Continue >](../modules/module00.md)